Nevada RN Licensing Guide

 Continuing Education Requirements

 Nevada RNs must complete 30 hours of nursing-related continuing education (CE) during each renewal cycle.
-Of these, two hours must be dedicated to a cultural competency course every renewal cycle.
+Of these, four hours must be dedicated to a cultural competency course every renewal cycle.
 Nurses must also complete a one-time four-hour bioterrorism course.
 First-time licensees are exempt from earning 30 CE hours during the first biennial period after their graduation.
-However, they must still complete the one-time, four-hour bioterrorism CE requirement.
+However, they must still complete the one-time, four-hour bioterrorism CE requirement and the four hour cultural competency CE requirement.

 The NSBN accepts CE given by providers with a Nevada CE provider number or that are: